Kintyre/ksconf/docs/source/dyn/cli.rst

                             ongoing merge and one-time ad-hoc use.
         diff                Compare settings differences between two .conf files ignoring spacing and sort order
+        filter              A stanza-aware GREP tool for conf files merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)
-        package             Create a Splunk app .spl file from a source directory filter              A stanza-aware GREP tool for conf files attr-get            Get the value from a specific stanzas and attribute attr-set            Set the value of a specific stanzas and attribute promote             Promote .conf settings between layers using either batch or interactive mode.
+        package             Create a Splunk app .spl file from a source directory promote             Promote .conf settings between layers using either batch or interactive mode.
 Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory,
                             such as 'default'.
-        merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)
+        rest-export         Export .conf settings as a curl script to apply to a Splunk instance later (via REST)
+        rest-publish        Publish .conf settings to a live Splunk instance via REST
         snapshot            Snapshot .conf file directories into a JSON dump format
         sort                Sort a Splunk .conf file creating a normalized format appropriate for version control
-        rest-export         Export .conf settings as a curl script to apply to a Splunk instance later (via REST)
-        rest-publish        Publish .conf settings to a live Splunk instance via REST
         unarchive           Install or upgrade an existing app in a git-friendly and safe way
         xml-format          Normalize XML view and nav files